(Holder) management in your project

 From the authors' experiences leading project recoveries (Mr. Forman) and from project consulting and research (Dr. Discenza), we've observed that stakeholder management in projects is ad hoc at best, in many organizations.
 Stakeholder engagement in these situations is often limited to random hallway encounters, cafeteria discussions, or at best, project gateway reviews.

 This paper's purpose is to answer several key questions: Why is stakeholder management crucial to project success?
 What is stakeholder analysis?
 How does it drive an effective stakeholder management plan?
-Where are found free stakeholder analysis tools?
+Where are free stakeholder analysis tools found?
 Tips for stakeholder management plan execution are also provided.

 Importance of Stakeholder Management